jschuh23/Frontend-Mentor-Projects/Social-Proof-Section/README.md

 ### Lessons learned

 -   I researched how best to place hanging puncutations on blockquotes.
-The CSS property 'hanging-punctuation' is currently not supported in many browsers.
+The CSS property `hanging-punctuation` is currently not supported in many browsers.
 I found an article on CSS Tricks that provides syntax to use when the property is not supported and for those browsers where it is supported.

 ### Useful resources